 - The cloud is convenient, but be careful what information you choose to store there, whether personal or related to your business.
 Ideally, limit cloud storage to non-critical items that do not include personal information.

-Bow Valley Insurance of Calgary: For all Your Insurance Needs
+Bow Valley Insurance: For all Your Insurance Needs

 While there are plenty of little things you can do to lower your risk of identity theft and cyber crime, there’s simply no way to eliminate those risks entirely.
 That’s why cyber insurance has quickly become a must-have tool for modern businesses of all sizes.
 The team at Bow Valley Insurance is happy to help you find the right cyber insurance policy to secure your Calgary business, keep operations running smoothly, and protect your good name.